21.5 pc of population showed evidence of past exposure to COVID in latest national serosurvey: Govt | Health

 Over 21 per cent of the population, aged 10 years and above, showed evidence of past exposure to COVID-19 in the ICMR's latest national serosurvey, the government said on Thursday, noting that a large proportion of people are still vulnerable to the infection.

-The Indian Council of Medical Research (ICMR) third national serosurvey was conducted between December 17 last year and January 8.
+The prevalence of the infection has been found among 25.7 per cent of healthcare workers, according to the Indian Council of Medical Research (ICMR) third national serosurvey conducted between December 17 last year and January 8.

-Presenting the findings of the survey, ICMR Director General Dr Balram Bhargava said 21.4 per cent of the 28,589 people, aged 18 years and above, surveyed during the period showed evidence of past exposure to the coronavirus infection.
+Presenting the findings of the survey at a media briefing, ICMR Director General Dr Balram Bhargava said 21.4 per cent of the 28,589 people, aged 18 years and above, surveyed during the period showed evidence of past exposure to the coronavirus infection.
 While 25.3 per cent of children aged 10 to 17 years from the same number of surveyed population have had the disease, he said.

-Urban slums (31.7 per cent) and urban non-slums (26.2 per cent) had a higher SARS-CoV-2 prevalence than that in rural areas (19.1 per cent), Bhargava said, adding that 23.4 per cent of individuals above 60 years of age had suffered from COVID-19.
+Urban slums (31.7 per cent) and urban non-slums (26.2 per cent) had a higher SARS-CoV-2 prevalence than that in rural areas (19.1 per cent), Bhargava said, adding that the seroprevalence was 23.4 per cent among individuals above 60 years of age.

+''Overall seroprevalence is 21.5 per cent of the population.
+A large proportion of the population still remains vulnerable, which calls for no complacency in following COVID-19-appropriate behaviour by all.
+This apart, it points out the necessity of vaccine,'' Bhargava said.

+The seroprevalence was found to be 26.6 per cent among surveyed doctors, 25.4 per cent among paramedical staff, 25.3 per cent among field staff and 24.9 among administration staff, he said. ''Thus, the prevalence of the infection has been found amongst 25.7 per cent of healthcare workers,'' Bhargava said.

-The survey was conducted in the same 700 villages or wards in 70 districts in 21 states selected during the first and second rounds of the national serosurvey.
+The latest survey has been conducted in the same 700 villages and wards in 70 districts of 21 states which were selected during the first and second rounds of the serosurvey held previously in May-June and August-September last year respectively.
+Among the surveyed male population, the sero-prevalence was 20.3 per cent, while it was 22.7 per cent among the surveyed female population.

-On the coronavirus situation in the country, the health ministry said India's COVID-19 cumulative positivity rate is 5.42 per cent and declining.
-The weekly positivity rate (last week) was recorded at 1.82 per cent, it said.
+On the coronavirus situation in the country, Union Health Secretary Rajesh Bhushan said India's COVID-19 cumulative positivity rate has declined to 5.42 per cent.
+The weekly positivity rate (last week) was recorded at 1.82 per cent, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)